HumanCellAtlas/data-bundle-examples/README.md

     * I can grab a 10x v1, which I think would be good to have.
 The V(D)J is sort of specialized.
 I'd like to skip it for now. [from Jim]

 2. If you are going to have a type for fastq file to differentiate the file with the transcript then this generalizes to Drop-Seq and you should do that too, you could also do this to Smartseq2 (both transcript) if you want to keep the pattern standard [from Tim].
-    8 I've got it set up for both drop-seq and 10x_v2 to use type=index and type=reads  [from Jim]
+    * I've got it set up for both drop-seq and 10x_v2 to use type=index and type=reads  [from Jim]
+    * There's a new set from Beijing that puts the index on the second rather than the first read.
+There's also sample sequenc on the second read now.
+I added a new tag assay.seq.umi_barcode_read to help sort this out.
+Also assay.single_cell.cell_barcode_read.

 3. Need to include the barcodes used for the 10X run (there are different library barcodes one can use) [from Tim].
     * Hmm.
 There is and I.fastq.gz file (or is it I3.fastq.gz) file that has the observed sample library barcodes.
       I wonder if that's what you mean.
 Otherwise I'm not sure where to find it.
 I could parse it out of their